 The earliest of these was known at the time as the “Casterton Murders“.
 My ggg grandmother Margaret Ann Turner, (Mrs Diwell) was mentioned at an inquest in February 1860, which ended with Casterton man, George Waines, being placed on trial for the murder of Robert and Mary Hunt, also of Casterton.

-The Hunts had not been seen since 1858, with many believing they had left the colony.
+The Hunts had not been seen for several months, with many believing they had left the colony.
 George Waines claimed he had brought furniture off them, but rumours spread around the town that George may have been responsible for their disappearance.
 The local police investigated and were unable to find the Hunts in the other colonies or New Zealand.

 Margaret was mentioned in evidence by Dugald Campbell –

 This was a gruesome murder, but it captured the attention of people around Australia.
 I found sixty articles from four states.
 Many are detailed, including forensic evidence, a letter to the editor from the autopsy surgeon and George’s confession.
 He was eventually hung at Melbourne Gaol.

 The second murder trial had it all.
 A small country town, married Methodist preacher, a young, single, grazier’s daughter, and arsenic.
 A search at Trove for “Omeo 1928” brings up hundreds of articles and I found a Western District connection.

 Ronald Griggs moved to Omeo to take up the role of Methodist minister, moving into the residence with wife Ethel.
 Originally from Tasmania, Ronald and Ethel were welcomed into the community by the elders of the church including John Condon and his wife Frances.